Full-field Stimulus Test (FST)

-The full-field stimulus threshold (FST) is a visual psychophysical test designed to assess a person’s light sensitivity threshold by identifying the lowest luminance flash that elicits a visual sensation.
-FST can be utilized to quantify low vision when tests such as full-field electroretinography (ERG), visual acuity, perimetry, and microperimetry are not sensitive enough to measure the patient’s vision.
+The full-field stimulus test (FST) can assess a person’s light sensitivity threshold.
+This psychophysical test is used to identify the lowest luminance flash that elicits a visual sensation.
+FST is sensitive enough to quantify low vision when tests such as full-field electroretinography (ERG), visual acuity, perimetry, and microperimetry cannot.

 FST result in software